Common Language Information Services

 Common Language Information Services encompasses several products that are in general use by the global telecommunications industry through license agreements.
 Common Language products combine numerics and mnemonics to establish naming conventions that telecommunication companies use to exchange critical information via Operations Support Systems and other interface mechanisms.

 Common Language codes help communications companies name, locate, inventory and manage all aspects of their networks.
 They identify items as large as a building, as small as a single board in a digital switching machine and as complex as a customer circuit. iconectiv manages the registry for all Common Language codes on behalf of the telecommunication service providers industry.

 Common Language code sets are recognized by industry standards bodies and organizations, including ATIS, ANSI, IETF, and ETSI.

 Common Language Codes

-Following are Common Language codes used by the telecommunications industry.
+Common Language codes are distinguished for several specific applications:

-CLEI Codes
+CLEI codes

 Common Language Equipment Identifier or CLEI code is an industry standard, globally unique identifier for telecommunications equipment with a uniform feature-oriented classification.
-CLEI codes must be acquired by telecommunications equipment manufacturers and assigned to devices before they are sold to a licensed service provider.
+CLEI codes may be acquired by telecommunications equipment manufacturers and assigned to devices before they are sold to a licensed service provider.

-CLLI Codes
+CLLI codes

-A Common Language Location Identification or CLLI code identifies buildings that contain telephony equipment, network facilities housed in those buildings and non-building sites such as poles and manholes.
+Common Language Location Identification (CLLI) identifies buildings that contain telecommunication equipment, network facilities housed in those buildings and non-building sites such as poles and manholes.
 By labeling the equipment functionality, office number, city, and state in a CLLI code, a telecommunication company’s central office can keep this information on and immediately reference any particular item when necessary.
 This information can be used for making repairs, replacing old equipment, ordering phone service, recovering call detail records, and assisting in tracing calls.